How many mutually unbiased bases are needed to detect bound entangled states?: Acknowledgements

 \section{Acknowledgements}

-JB is supported by the National Research Foundation of Korea (NRF-2021R1A2C2006309), an Institute of Information and Communications Technology Promotion (IITP) grant funded by the Korean government (MSIP) (Grant No. 2019-0-00831) and the University IT Research Center (ITRC) Program (IITP-2021-2018-0-01402).
+JB is supported by the National Research Foundation of Korea (Grant No. NRF-2021R1A2C200 6309, NRF-2022M1A3C2069728) and the Institute for Information \& Communication Technology Promotion (IITP) (the ITRC Program/IITP-2022-2018-0-01402).
 AB and DC were supported by the Polish National Science Centre project 2018/30/A/ST2/00837.
-DM has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 663830.
+BCH acknowledges gratefully that this research was funded in whole, or in part, by the Austrian Science Fund (FWF) project P36102-N. DM has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 663830.
 DM also acknowledges financial support by the TEAM-NET project co-financed by the EU within the Smart Growth Operational Programme (Contract No. POIR.04.04.00-00-17C1/18-00).

 \onecolumngrid